-8. Move the Focus Carriage by hand to the upper left corner.
+3. To check level in the machine, move the Focus Carriage by hand to the upper left corner.

-9. Place the focus tool against the red lens plate (focus carriage) so that the flat edge of the focus tool rests against the front side of the focus carriage as illustrated.
+4. Place the focus tool against the black lens plate (focus carriage) so that the flat edge of the focus tool rests against the front side of the focus carriage as illustrated.
 Take note of the fit of the focus tool (it should look like the diagram to the right) in the upper left corner of the system.
 This corner will be your reference point.

 Alternate leveling method available.
-See end of this section.
+See the end of this section.

-10. Using the upper left corner as a reference point, move the focus carriage by hand to each corner and take note of any differences between the fit of the focus tool in the upper left corner of the field and the fit of the focus tool in each of the other corners.
+5. Using the upper left corner as a reference point, move the focus carriage by hand to each corner and take note of any differences between the fit of the focus tool in the upper left corner of the field and the fit of the focus tool in each of the other corners.

-11. If one or more of the other corners does not match the upper left corner, adjust the leveling foot directly underneath that corner up or down until the focus tool fit at that corner matches the fit at the upper left corner.
+6. If one or more of the other corners does not match the upper left corner, loosen the lock nut and adjust the caster directly underneath that corner up or down until the focus tool fit at that corner matches the fit at the upper left corner.
 First loosen the lock nut (1), then turn the adjusting screw (2) in 1/8 turns.
 Once the foot is at the correct height, tighten the lock nut (1).
 When you are done, the focus tool fit at all four corners should be the same.